BjarkeHautop/CausalStructures.jl/README.md

 CausalGraphInterface.jl provides a type-driven interface for representing, validating, and manipulating causal graphs.
 Rather than treating every graph as an arbitrary collection of nodes and edges, graph classes explicitly encode their structural assumptions and invariants.

-The package is inspired by the R package [caugi](https://caugi.org/), which I co-authored, and aims to provide a similarly expressive and extensible foundation for causal graph analysis in Julia.
+The package is inspired by the R package [caugi](https://caugi.org/) and aims to provide a similarly expressive and extensible foundation for causal graphs in Julia.

 ## Design Philosophy